aharonadav/Python-Scanner/README.md

 # Python-Scanner

-Network Scanner and write to DB
+What this script can do ?
+This script scanning the all network IP address and resolving to Hostname !

 This script scanning the network according to the network ID and the Subnet and insert the values into MySQL databse.
 Additionally, each scan can be filtered by a port number